CenturyLinkCloud/mdw/docs/guides/MicroservicesCookbook.md

 - On the Design tab for the web service activity, set the HTTP Method to POST and enter the same REST endpoint URL you used for testing your service in Section 3.  [http://localhost:8080/mdw/Services/MyServices/Orders](http://localhost:8080/mdw/Services/MyServices/Orders)

 ##### Implement MDW REST Activity API:
-- With the REST activity in a real-world workflow, you might bind document variables to the service input and output through the Request Variable and Response Variable dropdowns pictured above.
-To simplify this tutorial, we will implement a very simple java code to use the mdw built-in operations to return the request JSON posted to the service :
+- With the REST activity in a real world workflow, you might bind document variables to the service input and output through the Request Variable and Response Variable dropdowns pictured above.
+To simplify this tutorial, we will implement a very simple java code to use the mdw built-in operations to return the request JSON posted to the service:
 ```java
 package com.centurylink.mdw.workflow.order.activity;
 import java.util.HashMap;